Top 5 DeFi Trends for 2023-2025

 4. DEX’s and AMM’s fuel DeFi Growth

-One of the more difficult DeFi problems is figuring out how to mesh decentralization with efficiency.
+One of the more difficult problems facing the decentralized finance space is balancing decentralization with efficiency.

 Centralized cryptocurrency exchanges like Coinbase allow for efficient transactions.
 But considering that Coinbase is now a public company, they're lacking when it comes to decentralization.

 This is where decentralized exchanges (DEXs) come into play.

 Searches for “decentralized exchange” have increased by 285% in 5 years.

 On DEXs, crypto owners transact with each other directly.
 There’s no need to go through an intermediary.

 And almost all DEX platforms are experiencing serious growth.

-In fact, the first two months of 2021 have seen more DEX trading volume than all past months combined.
+In fact, the first two months of 2021 saw more DEX trading volume than all past months combined.

-As volume has grown, DEXs have had to find ways to make their decentralized exchanges function more efficiently
+As volume has grown, DEXs have had to find ways to make their decentralized exchanges more efficient.

 The main way they have accomplished this is through the use of automated market makers (AMMs).